akka/alpakka-kafka/docs/NewAPI.md

 ## Consumer control ##

-To control consumer you should use `Control` object given after meterialization:
+To control consumer you should use `Control` object given after materialization:

 ```scala
 val control = RunnableGraph.fromGraph(graph).run()